Patrick recalls working in the printing industry in Fakenham from the 1950s to 2002.

-I was apprenticed for five years as a Hand Compositor.
-At that time discipline was such that apprentices were required to address the tradesmen as “Mr.” not to use first names.
-Also smoking was prohibited, so some of the men took snuff.
-I found it most unpleasant myself when I tried it.
-It tended to get all over the place, on the equipment & that, & many of the gentlemen’s aprons & duster coats were stiff due to wiping their fingers after taking it.
+I was apprenticed for five years as a hand compositor.
+Discipline was such that apprentices were required to address the tradesmen as ‘Mr’ and not to use first names.
+Smoking was prohibited so some of the men took snuff.
+When I tried it I found it most unpleasant.
+It tended to get all over the place, on the equipment, and many of the gentlemen’s aprons and duster coats were stiff due to wiping their fingers after taking it.

-My starting wage was 30/- per week.
+My starting wage was 30 shillings a week.
 It would be difficult to describe my work as there are many terms in print that would not be clear to laymen.
 Suffice to say it involved preparing hot-metal type for printing.
 A visit to a printing museum would make this clear.

-Six of my colleagues & I bought up all the Photosetting equipment and started our own firm Fakenham Photosetting Ltd. Of course techniques have continually changed over the years but we have always been able to keep up with new technology.
-Basically nowadays a disc with the authors words & spaces goes in one end and a disc containing a complete book goes out the other, to the printer.
+Six of my colleagues and I bought up all the photo setting equipment and started our own firm, Fakenham Photosetting Ltd. Of course techniques have continually changed over the years but we have always been able to keep up with new technology.
+Nowadays a disc with the authors’ words and spaces goes in one end and a disc containing a complete book goes out the other, to the printer.

 I retired in 2000 but I still remain a Director and occasionally do reading at busy times.
 What I enjoyed about my working life was actually seeing the finished product, the book on the bookshelves.
 In my time off I played football and cricket for the village, or watched Norwich City or Peterborough United.

 Patrick Brown (1936-2o18) talking to WISEArchive in Fakenham on 6th September 2006.

 © 2021 WISEArchive.
 All Rights Reserved